 You should also make sure you achieve the minimum credit hours at the 700/800 level.
 Click here to see the graduate degree requirements.

 This happens because of the restrictions placed on graduate courses.
 Contact the MCLL office staff (305 Jardine Hall, 316-978-3180) and identify yourself as a graduate student.
 You will then be walked through the enrollment process.

 SPAN 805 is a directed readings course.
 It gives the student an opportunity to work on specific areas/works with additional guidance.
 You may take 1-4 credit hours of SPAN 805 with one professor.
-It is possible to take various SPAN 805 courses with different professors for different credit hours (for example, 2 credits of SPAN 805 with Dr. Wilks and 1 credit of SPAN 805 with Dr. McGlynn).
+It is possible to take various SPAN 805 courses with different professors for different credit hours (for example, 2 credits of SPAN 805 in Peninsular novel + 1 credit in Latin American short story).

-Generally, the number of readings required to fulfill the requirements for 1 credit hour of SPAN 805 is five; a "reading" can be a long poem or a collection of poems; a novella or an average-length novel; a long essay or a collection of essays; a long story or a collection of stories.
-Please, note that:
+Generally, five (5) readings are required to fulfill the requirements for 1 credit hour of SPAN 805; a "reading" can be a long poem or a collection of poems; a novella or an average-length novel; a long essay or a collection of essays; a long story or a collection of stories.
+Please note that:

 - Not all faculty may be available to offer SPAN 805—you will need to make a personalized request;

 - Precedence is given to regular courses.
-If a teacher is offering a class that covers the works you want to discuss during the semester you will be advised to take the regular class;
+If a teacher is offering a class that covers the works you want to discuss during the semester, you'll be advised to take the regular class;

 - Unless there are special circumstances, it is not recommended to request a SPAN 805 course before completing the first two semesters of graduate work;